dotnet/docs/docs/core/tools/global-tools.md

   The tool binaries are installed in a default directory.
 You can invoke the tool from the installation directory or any of its subdirectories.
 Different directories can use different versions of the same tool.

   The .NET CLI uses manifest files to keep track of tools that are installed as local to a directory.
-When the manifest file is saved in the root directory of a source code repository, a contributor can clone the repository and invoke a single .NET CLI command.
-This command installs all of the tools listed in the manifest files.
+When the manifest file is saved in the root directory of a source code repository, a contributor can clone the repository and invoke a single .NET CLI command to install all of the tools listed in the manifest files.

 > [!IMPORTANT]
 > .NET tools run in full trust.
 Don't install a .NET tool unless you trust the author.